-I happened to catch this post on Twitter Friday morning, from Tony Dunn (@tony873004), an amateur astronomer and physics teacher who knows how to create simulations of asteroids’ orbits.
+I happened to catch this post on Twitter on the morning of October 31, from Tony Dunn (@tony873004), an amateur astronomer and physics teacher who knows how to create simulations of asteroids’ orbits.
 Tony tweeted:

 Newly-discovered #asteroid C0PPEV1 paid a heavy price for almost striking Earth this morning.

 Earth's gravity bent its trajectory, sending its aphelion out to the asteroid belt.https://t.co/q4qKuaUHjb pic.twitter.com/vzx5zpxGBG

 He’s talking about near-Earth asteroid C0PPEV1 – now renamed 2019 UN 13 – spotted in the early morning hours of October 31, 2019 by the Catalina Sky Survey in Arizona, and by other observatories soon afterwards.
 This small asteroid came incredibly close yesterday.
 According to simulations, it passed above southern Africa within 3,852 miles (6,200 km) at the moment of closest approach, around 13:45 UTC (9:45 a.m.
 EDT; translate UTC to your time) on October 31.
 That’s well within the orbit of many telecommunications satellites (geosynchronous orbits above Earth, whose orbital periods match that of Earth’s rotation on its axis, are 22,236 miles – or 35,786 km – high).
 It was so close that CNET reported: